Michael Miebach is chief executive officer of Mastercard and a member of its board of directors.

 Throughout her 20+ year career, Jennifer has demonstrated a proven track record in developing and executing large-scale, business-building public relations strategies and critical, crisis management programs.

 Jennifer earned a Master of Business Administration from Kellogg School of Management, Northwestern University, and a Bachelor of Arts in Public Relations from Roosevelt University.

-Jennifer serves on the board of directors of the American Red Cross in Greater New York.
-She holds a Bachelor of Science in statistics from Lehigh University and a Master of Science in statistics from Iowa State University.
+Jennifer is the chair of the board of trustees of Fine Cell Work, and serves on the board of directors at Fair4All Finance, Snapper Services, and ICM Mobility Ltd. She holds a Bachelor of Science in statistics from Lehigh University and a Master of Science in statistics from Iowa State University.

-Jorn Lambert is Chief Digital Officer at Mastercard, and a member of the company’s management committee; he leads the Digital Consumer Solutions organization, inclusive of Mastercard’s consumer, digital, labs, acceptance and customer experience capabilities.
+Jorn Lambert is Chief Digital Officer at Mastercard, and a member of the company's management committee; he leads the Consumer Solutions organization, inclusive of Mastercard's consumer, digital, acceptance, crypto and open banking capabilities.

 In this role, Jorn is responsible for the company's digital strategy, delivering seamless, secure and differentiated solutions for the digital consumer and merchant, managing the platforms powering these solutions, forging partnerships with technology players, fintechs and digital partners, and future-proofing the payments ecosystem.

 In his previous role as Executive Vice President, Digital Solutions, Jorn oversaw the company's platforms and partnerships in the digital space, including operating systems, device manufacturers, telcos, wallet operators and social networks, as well as the regional teams who deployed Mastercard Emerging Payment products across the world.

 Prior to joining the company in 2002, Jorn spent several years in capital markets where he occupied various management positions in the areas of product development, product management and corporate strategy.